HedenEnterprises/blog/README.md

 The blog builder project allows me to focus more on creating good content than worrying about formatting or writing html for static pages.

+Pull requests are welcome.

 ## Why?

 Because I like markdown files.
 They are easy to read in command line editors and desktop editors, even when they are being viewed in the repository online.

+Yes, I know there are things out there already that do this.
+They didn't suit my fancy - also I like building things.
+So I built this thing.

 ## How?